-Behavioral intervention in physician offices linked with modest reductions in waist circumferenceFebruary 27th, 2012 in Health /
+Behavioral intervention in physician offices linked with modest reductions in waist circumferenceFebruary 27, 2012 in Medicine & Health / Health

 A physical activity and diet program implemented by health educators in physician offices appears to be associated with modest reductions in waist circumference among obese patients, according to a report published Online First by Archives of Internal Medicine.

 Despite awareness about the importance of reducing obesity and promoting healthy lifestyles, most primary care physicians do not adequately counsel obese patients, researchers write in their study background.
 And, the time and expense to provide high-intensity behavioral counseling is unlikely because of the absence of adequate reimbursement and the routine demands of office practice, they note.

 Robert Ross, Ph.D., of Queen's University, Kingston, Ontario, Canada, and colleagues assessed the effectiveness of a two-year behaviorally based physical activity and diet program that relied on health educators to counsel patients.